Places of interest

 Old Synagogue Stavenhagen

 The synagogue was probably built in the 18th century and was used by the Jewish community of the town of Stavenhagen until 1938.
 The front building served as a residence for the community's own rabbi.
 The half-timbered building contains a large prayer hall and an entrance hall, from which a staircase leads to the women's gallery.
 The synagogue was built in the backyard of the community center, i.e. hidden, to protect it from the hostile eyes of the Christian village community at the time.
-It was not until the Jews were fully emancipated that they built a representative synagogue that was visible in the street.
-It is special above all because it is one of the few synagogues to have survived the Reichsprogromnacht on November 9, 1938.
+It was only when the Jews were fully emancipated that they built a representative synagogue that was visible in the street.
+It is special above all because it is one of the few synagogues to have survived the Kristallnacht on November 9, 1938.
 It was then forced to be sold and was used as a carpentry workshop until the 1980s.
 In 2011, the "Old Synagogue Stavenhagen" association was founded with the aim of renovating the historic building, which has already achieved monument status.
 Previous efforts to renovate the building had failed for financial reasons.
 Anyone interested in visiting the synagogue should contact Klaus Salewski by email or telephone: Sali-45@web.de or 0152 27779181

 Old joinery